Table of Contents Show

 But does moving to the suburbs cost less in the grand scheme?
 As you’ll soon see, that answer is sometimes yes, sometimes no. So here’s a look at what you need to consider when deciding on moving to the burbs vs. staying in New York City.

-Being such a popular location space is infamously tight and expensive in New York City.
+New York City is known for tight, small, and expensive apartments.
 By comparison, a home in the suburbs can cost half of what you would pay in the city and come with twice as much square footage.
-A definite win for the suburbs, but it depends on where you are in life.
-If you’re single and just starting in your career, then living in the city might be an appropriate choice for you.
-But if you’re in a relationship and thinking of starting a family, then that extra space can come in handy.
+It’s a definite win for the suburbs, but it depends on where you are in life.
+Living in the city might be appropriate if you’re single and just starting your career.
+But if you’re in a relationship and thinking of starting a family, that extra space can be handy.

 Maintenance and UpkeepMaintenance and Upkeep

 A significant downside to buying a home in the suburbs is that these homes tend to come with many maintenance and recurring upkeep costs.
 You’ll be entirely responsible for keeping your water heater, the condition of your roof, landscaping, pest control, and a host of other issues.
 With square footage comes a higher cost in maintaining all of it.
 This has to be considered when determining how affordable a place is.

 You’ll still have to pay for upkeep in maintenance fees or common charges if you purchase a condo or co-op in the city.
 But on average, this will be less than you’ll pay for a home in the suburbs, and you won’t be directly responsible for overseeing any maintenance.
 In addition, renters won’t have to worry about maintenance because, for the most part, landlords are responsible for upkeep.